Dearborn High School

-Dearborn High School (DHS) is a public high school located in Dearborn, Michigan.
-It was founded in 1893 in Dearborn near Greater Detroit.
-Dearborn High is one of the three high schools of the Dearborn City School District and is located at 19501 Outer Drive.
-There are over 2,000 students currently attending Dearborn High.
+Dearborn High School (DHS) is a public high school located in Dearborn, Michigan, United States.
+It was founded in 1893 in Dearborn near Metro Detroit.
+Dearborn High is one of the three high schools of the Dearborn Public Schools and is located at 19501 Outer Drive.
+There are over 2,000 students currently attending the school.

 Its attendance boundary includes sections of Dearborn and Dearborn Heights.

 History

 The original 1893 high school building stood at the northeast corner of Mason Street and Garrison Avenue.
 An auditorium and gymnasium unit was added to the east of this structure in 1920.
-The 1893 building was razed in 1925 and a three-story 40-classroom structure, made for 900 students, was erected in its place.
+The 1893 building was razed in 1925, and a three-story 40-classroom structure, made for 900 students, was erected in its place.
 An addition of 10 classrooms was added as a north wing in 1950.
 Dearborn High School moved to its current location on Outer Drive in 1956.
 The Mason Street building was remodeled as the Ray H. Adams Junior High School, named for the superintendent of schools when the 1925 building was erected.
 The junior high school closed in 1985 and the building was again remodeled to become part of a modern high-scale office complex.

 Band and orchestra

 Dearborn High School currently has five bands and one string orchestra.

-The bands and orchestra have received the highest ratings consistently at the Michigan School Band and Orchestra Association Band and Orchestra Festival's for the past 22 years.
+The bands and orchestra have consistently received the highest ratings at the Michigan School Band and Orchestra Association Band and Orchestra Festival's for the past 22 years.
 They are ranked in the highest AA division.
 The groups play at local venues, as well as community events.
 The marching band has performed annually in the City of Dearborn's traditional Memorial Day Parade.
 In 2008, the marching band was invited and participated in the National Memorial Day Parade in Washington D.C.
 In March 2011, the marching band was invited and marched in Dublin, Ireland's St. Patrick's Day Parade and was honored as the Top Youth Band of the Parade.
 In the spring of 2013, the groups performed in New York City at Josie Robertson Plaza outside of Lincoln Center, the Trump Tower, and the Church of the Intercession in Harlem.

 Theater and drama program

 The Dearborn High School Theater program is one of the oldest secondary level theater programs in the state of Michigan, and the oldest continuous theater program of any kind in the City of Dearborn.
 Dearborn High School is the home of International Thespian Troupe No. 586 which was chartered at the school in 1944.
 The program's most famous alumnus was the actor George Peppard (class of 1946).

-Since 1994, the program has been honored with 10 consecutive nominations (2000–2010) to perform at the annual American High School Theater Festival as well as to the prestigious International Thespian Festival and has produced numerous State of Michigan Thespian Festival Competition Medalists.
+Since 1994, the program has been honored with 10 consecutive nominations (2000–2010) to perform at the annual American High School Theater Festival as well as the prestigious International Thespian Festival, and has produced numerous State of Michigan Thespian Festival competition medalists.